-- 66. Any permanent employee laid off may have the selection of one of the two following options: - 67.
-1. Placement on the Civil Service Commission holdover roster for a duration of one (1) year, or - 68.
-2. Severance pay of one (1) week's pay for every year of permanent service to a five (5) year maximum.
-The employee's decision concerning the above shall be irrevocable.
+- Any permanent employee laid off may have the selection of one of the two following options: - 68.
+1. Placement on the Civil Service Commission holdover roster for a duration of one (1) year, or - 69.
+Severance pay of one (1) week's pay for every year of permanent service to a five (5) year maximum.
+The employee's decision concerning the above shall be irrevocable and must be made within fourteen (14) days from the employee's notice of layoff from the City.

-69. Placement on the Civil Service Commission holdover roster falls within the jurisdiction of the Civil Service Commission pursuant to Charter Sections A8.409 et seq. and is not therefore subject to grievance or arbitration.
+70. Placement on the Civil Service Commission holdover roster falls within the jurisdiction of the Civil Service Commission pursuant to Charter Sections A8.409 et seq. and is not therefore subject to grievance or arbitration.